Sub-Processors

 - Legal entity: OVH SAS (France - EU).
 (Where contracting is through the Polish OVH entity OVH Sp. z o.o., that entity applies; both are EU-established.)

-- Purpose: OVHcloud is our primary EU infrastructure provider and performs several roles: (a) domain name registration and management (OVH is the registrar) and DNS; (b) email mailbox hosting (the authoritative store for your inbound and stored mail) and inbound/outbound mail-relay VPS hosting; and (c) application infrastructure hosting — the virtual private servers that run the Sairaph Mail application, PostgreSQL database, Redis, and background workers.
+- Purpose: OVHcloud is our primary EU infrastructure provider and performs several roles: (a) domain name registration and management (OVH is the registrar) and DNS; (b) the EU virtual private servers on which we run our own self-hosted mail server (the authoritative store for your inbound and stored mail) and our inbound/outbound mail relay; and (c) application infrastructure hosting - the virtual private servers that run the Sairaph Mail application, PostgreSQL database, Redis, and background workers.
+OVHcloud provides the infrastructure and domain registration; it does not operate a managed email/mailbox product for us.

 - Categories of data: Customer email content (messages, headers, attachments), mailbox credentials, domain owner-contact (registrant) details, DNS configuration; and, for the application infrastructure, all Account data, billing metadata, technical/audit metadata, and the encrypted body cache and credentials (encryption keys held by Sairaph Mail; see the Privacy Policy security section).